 If you vote via the Internet, by telephone or by mailing a Proxy Card, we will vote your shares as you direct.
 For the election of directors, you can specify whether your shares should be voted for all, some or none of the nominees for director listed.
-With respect to the other items being submitted for stockholder vote, you may vote "for" or "against" any proposal or you may abstain from voting on any proposal.
+With respect to the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm and the proposal to approve the compensation of our named executive officers, you may vote "for" or "against" any proposal or you may abstain from voting on any proposal.
+With respect to the proposal to recommend the frequency of future advisory votes on the compensation of our named executive officers, you may vote for one, two or three years or you may abstain from voting on the proposal.

-If you submit a proxy via the Internet, by telephone or by mailing a Proxy Card without indicating your instructions, we will vote your shares consistent with the recommendations of our Board of Directors as stated in this Proxy Statement and in the Notice of Internet Availability of Proxy Materials, specifically in favor of our nominees for directors, and in favor of the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm.
+If you submit a proxy via the Internet, by telephone or by mailing a Proxy Card without indicating your instructions, we will vote your shares consistent with the recommendations of our Board of Directors as stated in this Proxy Statement and in the Notice of Internet Availability of Proxy Materials, specifically in favor of our nominees for directors, in favor of the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, in favor of approving the compensation of our named executive officers and for holding future advisory votes on the compensation of our named executive officers every year.
 If any other matters are properly presented at the Annual Meeting for consideration, then our officers named on your proxy will have discretion to vote for you on those matters.
 As of the date of the Notice of Internet Availability of Proxy Materials, we knew of no other matters to be presented at the Annual Meeting.